 “The Muddy Puddle Teacher Podcast is a podcast for like-minded educators that believe education should be a memorable, enjoyable and fulfilling part of every child’s life.
 We chat with leading educational authors, psychologists, headteachers, and teachers and hear their methods to create a more inclusive, active and nurturing curriculum.

 “Outdoor learning and play are significant areas that we often discuss and how we can make our children more nature-alert by using The Muddy Puddle Teacher Approach.
-The podcast offers tips, ideas and insights into the forward-thinking practice we all believe in.
+The education podcast offers tips, ideas and insights into the forward-thinking practice we all believe in.
 This is essential CPD for those practitioners passionate about moving our education system into the future.

 “The Muddy Puddle Teacher Podcast hosted by teacher Sarah Seaman is a hit with teachers and educators of all age ranges in schools throughout the UK and international schools abroad. “